EjiroOsiephri/DICOM-Viewer/README.md

   - **Pan**: Click and drag to move the image.
   - **Window Level**: Click and drag left/right to adjust contrast, up/down to adjust brightness.
 - Check the console (F12 > Console) for logs if you encounter issues.

-## Lib

-The `lib` folder contains custom loading scripts to read data from the server.
-These scripts are boilerplate code for reading metadata, adding instances, and other related tasks.
-Note that building an entire viewer is often much more complicated.
-You might want to explore the [OHIF project](https://github.com/OHIF/Viewers/) for a comprehensive solution.

 ## Libraries and Tools Used